tiny-dancer/notes/delivering-value.md

 ##### Person Delivery Culture and Habits

 - **Value shepherds**:  The developing engineer will actively work to ensure their change makes it successfully into production.
 This eliminates any "hand-off" to another team member to ensure the change is successful.
+This shifts the focus for the developing engineer from "completing the necessary code changes" to "

 ##### Why It Matters